Red Richardson: Podcast

 In February 2021, Richardson launched comedy news podcast Laughable with Jayde Adams and Garrett Millerick.
 It was described by Sarah Keyworth in The Guardian as “great comedy minds telling bizarre tales, sprinkled with just the right amount of sweary bickering”.
 In December 2021, he started co-hosting comedy-history podcast The Year Is alongside Bobby Mair.

 Acting

 Richardson has said in interviews and on stage that as a child he auditioned for the role of Harry Potter, reaching far enough along in the process to be included in one-on-one auditions with Harry Potter and the Philosopher's Stone director Chris Columbus, with the role ultimately going to Daniel Radcliffe.

+Richardson has appeared in advertising campaigns for Dr. Squatch grooming products and the 32Red online casino.

 Personal life

 Richardson is the son of director and screenwriter Peter Richardson.
 In his teenage years when he lived in Devon, Richardson's family's neighbours included comedian Rik Mayall, who was a family friend.

 In 2021, Richardson married Rosie Mayall, Rik's daughter.
-They live in London, where she works as a manager at a Soho restaurant after choosing not to follow her father into comedy.
+They live in London, where she works as a manager at a Soho restaurant.